XRPLF/xrpl-dev-portal/content/tutorials/build-apps/build-a-browser-wallet-in-js.md

 Before you begin, make sure you have the prerequisites installed.
 Check your node version by running `node -v`.
 If necessary, [download Node.js](https://nodejs.org/en/download/).

+**Tip:** If you get stuck while doing this tutorial, or working on another project, feel free to ask for help in the XRPL's [Developer Discord](https://discord.com/invite/KTNmhJDXqa).

 ### 1. Setting up the project

 1. Navigate to the directory that you want to create the project in.